• Skip to primary navigation

 • Allow the eggs to cool sufficiently so they’ll contract slightly in the shell, making them easier to peel.

-• Another option for easily peeling hardboiled eggs is steaming them instead.
+• Another option for easily peeling hard-boiled eggs is to steam them.

-• Lightly dredge the eggs in flour before wrapping them in the sausage to help the meat cling better.
-Ensure no gap in the meat coating keeps the oil from seeping into eggs.
+• Pat the eggs dry and lightly dredge them in flour before wrapping them in the sausage to help the meat cling better.
+Ensure there are no gaps in the meat coating, which keeps oil from seeping into the eggs.

 Nutrition Information